triton-inference-server/tensorrtllm_backend/docs/model_config.md

 - **Setting `instance_count` for models to utilize inflight batching**

-   The instance_count parameter in the config.pbtxt file specifies the number of instances of the model to run.
+   The `instance_count` parameter in the config.pbtxt file specifies the number of instances of the model to run.
 Ideally, this should be set to match the maximum batch size supported by the TRT engine, as this allows for concurrent request execution and reduces performance bottlenecks.
 However, it will also consume more CPU memory resources.
 While the optimal value isn't something we can determine in advance, it generally shouldn't be set to a very small value, such as 1.
+   For most use cases, we have found that setting `instance_count` to 5 works well across a variety of workloads in our experiments.

 <!--
 Contents to be added: